- 11 Jul 2023

 This sample script allows you to read out the raw scores from a Classification model.
 This script also includes AllClasses

-, which is a Dictionary with the Class index as the key.
+, which is a Dictionary with the class index as the key.
 The AllClasses

-Dictionary provides access to all names and indices of all Classes in the model, so Class information can be retrieved with AllClasses[index]
+Dictionary provides access to all names and indices of all classes in the model, so class information can be retrieved with AllClasses[index]

 .